yaxu/tidal-workshop/japan/tmp.md

 "2 3" + "4 5 6"
 </syntaxhighlight>

-The two patterns line up over time like this:
+The following table shows how these two patterns line up over time:

 <pre>
   |  2  |  3  |